-Erin has served as a contributing editor to Alaska Magazine and cohost of the Alaska Travelgram Radio Show.
-She also serves in a guest host capacity for Outdoor Explorer, heard on KSKA 91.1, and KTVA Channel 11’s Daybreak program.
-Her newest adventure is tackling the position of managing editor of a global online publication titled Outdoor Families Magazine, dedicated to bringing nature and children together.
+Erin has served as a contributing editor to Alaska Magazine, as cohost of the Alaska Travelgram Radio Show, and in a guest host capacity for Outdoor Explorer, heard on KSKA 91.1.
+Currently she appears monthly on KTVA Channel 11’s Daybreak program.
+Her newest adventure is tackling the position of managing editor of a global online publication titled Outdoor Families Magazine, dedicated to bringing children and nature together.

 Mariah Brashar was born in Fairbanks and grew up in the community of Big Lake.
 She loves hunting, fishing, skiing, and anything she can do with her four dogs.
 After high school she traveled around the United States and world looking for a place as amazing as home; she didn’t find one.
 Mariah has a journalism background and experience within the radio scene, and will be helping out with AKontheGO’s social media channels and event programming, and jumping on the blog when she finds a particularly awesome experience to share.

 Steve SueWing lives in Juneau and is one witty Alaska Dad.
 He arrived in the 49th state in 1999 after completing a degree at Western Washington University Bellingham, WA.
 After one winter away he was ready to call Alaska home.
 Steve is passionate about connecting with people around the world, being a contributing member of society, and all travel and adventures – big and small.
 Fatherhood has been Steve’s biggest adventure thus far, however.
 Steve and his partner, Susan, have two boys, a dog, and two cats.
 Steve will be covering events and activities in Southeast Alaska for AKontheGO.